ktunkiewicz/cordova-react-redux-app/README.md

 npm install
 ```

-Make sure to have cordova installed globally and complete installation of certain requirements
+Make sure to have cordova installed globally and complete installation of certain requirements.

 The requirements needed can be found using the command:
 ```
 cordova requirements